 I think that we human beings are by nature a strange bunch (and I certainly don’t eliminate myself from that thought) … we tend to wish for an easy life, and yet it is adversity and challenge that makes us grow.

-In the same way that muscles need to be worked in order to get bigger and stronger … so too does our personal development come through hard work and effort.
+In the same way that muscles need to be worked in order to get bigger and stronger … our personal development comes through hard work and effort.